SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 - Implantable loop recorder.
 An event recorder can be placed under your skin in your chest to record the electrical activity of your heart.

 If your doctor can’t find your arrhythmia using the above tests, then she may try tests that trigger the arrhythmia.
-For example, your doctor might have you do a stress test or a tilt table test.
+For example, your doctor might order a stress test or a tilt table test.
 Finally, there is a test known as electrophysiological testing and mapping which is also called an EP study.
-In an EP study the doctor uses electrodes to map the electrical impulses in your heart.
+An EP study uses electrodes to map the electrical impulses in your heart.
 The purpose of this test is to find the location of the arrhythmia.

 TREATMENT FOR RECURRENT ARRHYTHMIAS

-Treatment for heart arrhythmias depends on whether you have a fast or slow heartbeat.
+Treatment for heart arrhythmias depends on whether you have a fast or slow heart rhythm.
 Some heart arrhythmias do not need treatment.
 However, your doctor may recommend regular doctor visits to monitor your condition.

 HOW DOES THE SSA DEFINE DISABILITY IF YOU HAVE RECURRENT ARRHYTHMIAS?

-To qualify for SSDI benefits, you must have worked long enough and paid into the Social Security system.
+To qualify for SSDI benefits, you must have worked and paid taxes for five out of the last 10 years.
 You also need to show that your condition meets the medical listing for benefits.
+You can meet the listing using step three of the SSD review process.
 Likewise, you must also show that your medical condition and will last at least one year or result in death.

-Additionally, a person wins benefits if they cannot do their past work, cannot adjust to other work because of their medical condition, and cannot do any other type of work because of their medical condition.
+Additionally, a person wins benefits if they cannot do their past work and cannot do any other type of work because of their medical condition.
+Learn how to win your benefits by proving you can’t work under step four of the SSD review process.

 MEETING SSA LISTING 4.05 FOR RECURRENT ARRHYTHMIAS

-In order to win SSD and SSI benefits, your heart condition needs to meet listing 4.05.
+In order to win SSDI and SSI benefits, your heart condition needs to meet Listing 4.05.
 Meeting the listing is not easy.
-You must prove that you have every element of the listing and that you have had those symptoms for over one year.
+You must prove every element of the listing.
+Next, you must show you have had symptoms for over one year.
 Listing 4.05 is as follows:

-As you can see from the above listing, you will need to have a Holter monitor test or a similar testing to prove that you have an abnormal heart rhythm.
+As you can see from the listing, you will need to have a Holter monitor test or a similar testing to prove that you have an abnormal heart rhythm.
 Additionally, the listing requires your heart arrhythmia to be uncontrolled and not related to medications.
 Obviously, if an abnormal heart condition is caused by medications, then it will be temporary and won’t meet the listing.
+You cannot win benefits for temporary conditions.

 THE IMPORTANCE OF MEDICAL RECORDS

 If you need help getting your records or finding a doctor, then contact our law firm.
-We are experts in getting medical records and we can also use our resources to help you find free or low cost medical care.
-Remember, you cannot win benefits without evidence and medical records are the evidence that the SSA requires you to submit as proof that you deserve benefits.
+We are experts in getting medical records.
+Also, you can use our resources to help you find free or low cost medical care.
+Remember, you cannot win benefits without evidence.
+Medical records are the evidence the SSA requires you to submit as proof that you deserve benefits.

 RECURRENT ARRHYTHMIAS AND YOUR RESIDUAL FUNCTIONAL CAPACITY

-In order to determine if you cannot work, the SSA will assess your physical and mental limits.
+To determine whether or not you can work, the SSA will assess your physical and mental limits.
 This is your Residual Functional Capacity (RFC).
 Your RFC is what you can do during an 8 hour work day despite your heart condition.

 Your RFC includes both your physical and mental limits.
 In terms of physical ability, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
 Find out how the SSA defines work.

 They also look at how your mental symptoms affect your ability to work.
 Can get along with other people?
 For example, are you able to respond to criticism from your boss or accept instructions.
-Additionally, can you handle stress and pressure in a work setting.
-Mental issues, in addition to your heart problem, can make working a 40 hour work week very difficult.
+Additionally, can you handle stress and pressure in a work setting?
+Mental issues, in addition to your heart problem, can make working a 40 hour work week impossible.

 HOW DOES THE SSA FIGURE OUT YOUR RFC WHEN YOU HAVE RECURRENT ARRHYTHMIAS?